nicholaswmin/nicholaswmin/README.md

 publishes automatically on [Github Pages][gh-pages].

-Intentionally feature-poor & uncomplicated.
+An experimental POC, following the [New Jersey style][njs] school of thought,
-A POC following the [New Jersey style][njs] of software architecture.
+so its intentionally feature-poor & uncomplicated.

 ```bash